yamada-lab/GastrectomyGC_Microbiome/README.md

     The associations coefficient (variance explained) between the demographic data (groups, age, gender, smoking status, alcohol consumption status, and BMI) as explanatory variables and the detected microbial features as response were tested by the [MaAsLin R package](https://bitbucket.org/biobakery/maaslin/src/default/).

-To run the analysis simustaneusly we use....
+To run the analysis simultaneously we use....

 >>>
 packages: